hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 :::info

-[Shard blog transactions](../../concepts/transactions/types.md#blob-transactions) enables scaling Ethereum by allowing blobs of data to be stored temporarily by consensus clients.
+[Shard blob transactions](../../concepts/transactions/types.md#blob-transactions) enables scaling Ethereum by allowing blobs of data to be stored temporarily by consensus clients.

 :::